lowlandresearch/vaporator/filesync/lib/filesync/docs/README.md

 ### Configuration variables

 - `:dbx_token` - the API key for Dropbox
-- `:clientfs_sync_dirs` - the local client directories to be synchronized by Filesync
+- `:client_sync_dirs` - the local client directories to be synchronized by Filesync
-- `:cloudfs_root` - the cloud filesystem path into which all files will be synchronized
+- `:cloud_root` - the cloud filesystem path into which all files will be synchronized
-- `:poll_interval` - number of seconds between polling clientfs and cloudfs state.
+- `:poll_interval` - number of seconds between polling client and cloud state.

 ### Separate environment config files